 2. Side by side

-What it is: The side by side position is a more intimate and sensual position.
+How to do it: The side by side position is a more intimate and sensual position.
 Sometimes referred to as the “snuggly spoon” this sex position gives you and your partner the option to spoon or to lie face to face and is one of the best positions when you have endometriosis.

 Why it’s great: “Positions will vary depending on each individual, though shallow penetration is generally better,” says Pauline Ryeland, an intimacy, sex, and relationship coach and educator.
 “The side by side position, for example, allows the person with endometriosis to be in control of speed and depth,” she continues.
 “It will be a little bit of trial and error, but if it hurts, stop!
 Whether you’re feeling pain in your abdomen/belly area or vaginally.”